-The National Centre for Research into HPC, Big Data and Quantum Computing is one of the five national centres dedicated to strategic areas for the development of Italy envisaged by the National Recovery and Resilience Plan (PNRR).
+The Italian Research Center on HPC, Big Data and Quantum Computing is one of the five national centres dedicated to strategic areas for the development of Italy envisaged by the National Recovery and Resilience Plan (PNRR).
 Proposed by the National Institute for Nuclear Physics (INFN) and managed by the ICSC Foundation – which in turn has 51 founder members from the public and private sectors, from the world of industry and scientific research, distributed across Italy – it has an essential role to play in fostering the competitiveness, innovation and growth of Italy and Europe.

 Context and location

 The National Centre was created to meet the key goal – for institutions, for the research sector, for players in the worlds of industry and manufacturing – of developing technological infrastructure capable of archiving, organising, sharing, processing and analysing big data.
 High-performance computing, numerical simulations and the development of artificial intelligence and machine learning models are in fact essential tools for the realisation of any innovation strategy in the scientific, social and economics fields.
 It is also for this reason that the National Centre for Research into HPC, Big Data and Quantum Computing forms part of the research and innovation ecosystem of the Bologna Technopole, which also hosts the Data Centre of the European Weather Centre (ECMWF), the Data Centre of the National Institute for Nuclear Physics and the “Leonardo” supercomputer managed by CINECA.